 Ensure you have policies and procedures in place for any change to standing data and for payments to be made, do not deviate from these policies and where possible make it impossible for a sole individual to deviate by instilling system controlled segregation of duties.

 Where you suspect a fraud, do not hesitate to inform your boss, the board, the police and the bank.
 The quicker you can act, the more likely you are to minimise the impact.
+Charity Fraud is not something that is going to go away and to protect your organisation it is important that this is taken seriously.

 Please do get in touch with your usual Menzies contact should you have concerns about any of the above and want to discuss further.
 We would be pleased to advise on best practice and how policies and procedures can be strengthened in your organisation.
 We would be happy to assist with any testing of systems, and can look at a range of work from small spot tests to full reviews of procedures/policies.